What to do in Montrose Houston

 Conclusion: A Memorable Day

 The day was packed full of enjoyable activities that kept everyone entertained throughout.
-The morning started out with a visit to the museum of fine arts which allowed children to explore different cultures and appreciate artwork from all over the world.
+The morning started with a visit to the museum of fine arts, which allowed children to explore different cultures and appreciate artwork from all over the world.
 After having lunch at one of Montrose’s many restaurants, families took advantage of the large park where they could relax or join in on some outdoor games like volleyball or frisbee golf.
-Finally, before heading home everyone indulged in some ice cream from one of downtown’s local shops.
+Finally, before heading home, everyone indulged in some ice cream from one of downtown’s local shops.